MicrosoftDocs/powerquery-docs/powerquery-docs/add-index-column.md

 ## Example

-The **Index** column is usually created to support other transformation patterns.
-In this example, you'll see one of those patterns.

-For example, you have the following table with only one column, but notice the data pattern within the column.
+For this example, you have the following table with only one column, but notice the data pattern within the column.

 ![Sample initial table](images/me-add-index-column-start-table.png)